Princepm02/Front-End-Full-Stack/Canvas Drawing/README.md

 # Canvas Drawing Example

-This repository contains a simple HTML file demonstrating how to create a canvas element and implement basic drawing functionality using JavaScript.
+This folder contains a simple HTML file demonstrating how to create a canvas element and implement basic drawing functionality using JavaScript.
 Users can click and drag the mouse on the canvas to draw lines.

 ## Getting Started